lucafilippodangelo/Five-Principle-OOP/README.md

   }
 ```

-The goal is to study a solution in order to don’t update the class any time a new condition in if/else change.
+The goal is to study a solution in order to donâ€™t update the class any time a new condition in if/else change.
-Remember that in the example for the “Single Responsability Principle” the logic was executing different subset of actions depending on the specific combinations of input parameters.
-In the “Open Close Principle” example, the logic in  “TotalAmount()” execute the same action, with the same return type but with different logic inside.
+Remember that in the example for the â€œSingle Responsability Principleâ€ the logic was executing different subset of actions depending on the specific combinations of input parameters.
+In the â€œOpen Close Principleâ€ example, the logic in  â€œTotalAmount()â€ execute the same action, with the same return type but with different logic inside.
 The best approach is add new classes any time a new condition come, less likely new problems will be introduced because:
 - nothing depend on the new classes
 - easy to test because not coupled